-Students in the Writing Concentration take at least four required courses: these include intermediate and advanced courses in writing, at least two of which focus on one genre and at least one in another.
+Students in the Writing Concentration take at least four required courses.
+These include intermediate and advanced workshops in writing–at least two of which focus on one genre and at least one in another–and the Senior Project, English 489.
 The goal is to develop strong writers’ skills in concert with fine readers’ insights, and students complete at least 11 courses in the major in addition to writing concentration courses.
+Students interested in the Writing Concentration are encouraged to consult the DUS about the requirements of the English major.
 In the senior year, students complete the Writing Concentration Senior Project, in which they produce a single sustained work or a portfolio of shorter works.
+Students share their works-in-progress with their fellow students throughout the academic year, and participation in Writing Concentration meetings and events is expected.
 Like the senior essay, the senior project is read and commented on by a second faculty member who confers with the project’s advisor.
 Students present their work in an annual evening group reading called “The Concentrators’ Ball.”

 Students normally apply for admission to the Writing Concentration in the spring of the junior year, and in a few cases as late as the fall of the senior year.
 Students applying in the spring of their junior year may elect to complete the Writing Concentration Senior Project in either the fall or the spring of their senior year, and participate in Writing Concentration meetings and events throughout their senior year.
 Students who are admitted in the fall of their senior year complete the Senior Project in the spring term.

 Writing Concentration Prerequisites

 - Two advanced level workshops numbered ENGL 451 or higher.
 At least one of these courses must be in the genre in which a student plans to complete ENGL 489, The Writing Concentration Senior Project.